pulumi/docs/content/blog/devsecops-strategy-security-automation-tivity-health/index.md

 ---
-title: "Devsecops Strategy Security Automation Tivity Health"
+title: "Accelerating Security Automation for Faster, Cheaper, and Better"
+allow_long_title: true

 # The date represents the post's publish date, and by default corresponds with
 # the date and time this file was generated.
 Dates are used for display and